 Can you use vitamin C and niacinamide together?
 We get asked this question a lot, so we asked a cosmetic chemist and a derm to answer it for you.

-Sometimes the goal of brighter skin can seem almost unattainable, but thankfully there are ingredients like vitamin C and niacinamide which help to fade those dreaded acne scars and leave your skin glowing.
-We know a lot of you have been saavy enough to think of combining the two to double the effects, but you’re scared to actually do it because you’ve probably heard this rule before: “You can’t use vitamin C and niacinamide together.”
+Sometimes the goal of brighter skin can seem almost unattainable, but thankfully there are ingredients like vitamin C and niacinamide which help to fade those dreaded acne scars and pigmentation and leave your skin glowing.
+We know a lot of you have been savvy enough to think of combining the two to boost the effects, but you’re scared to actually do it because you’ve probably heard this rule before: “You can’t use vitamin C and niacinamide together.”

 Is it true?
 To get the facts on this ingredient combo, we reached out to Joshua Zeichner, director of cosmetic and clinical research at Mount Sinai Hospital in New York City and Stephen Ko, Reddit’s famous cosmetic chemist.
 Keep reading to find out.